M1XZG/discord-bot-for-fun/README.md

 ## Persistent Configuration: `config.json`

-The bot uses a `config.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command.
+The bot uses a `config.json` file to store persistent settings, such as the maximum number of tokens (response length) for each command and debugging options.
 **Only the user with `ADMIN_USER_ID` can change these values using the admin commands.**

 Example `config.json`: